 If you’re working within a specific budget then a reconditioned stairlift could be the perfect answer for you.
-Popular and slim-fitting, our range of used stairlifts are fully serviced and have been reconditioned to the highest standards to suit a wide variety of budgets.
+Popular and slim-fitting, our range of used stairlifts is fully serviced and has been reconditioned to the highest standards to suit a wide variety of budgets.

 Heavy Duty Stairlifts

-Heavy duty stairlifts, like the new Brooks Heavy Duty Stairlift, are ideal if the user weighs over 20 stone.
+Heavy duty stairlifts are ideal if the user weighs over 20 stone.
 This is typically the upper weight limit of most traditional stairlift models.
 Because they have a greater weight limit, bariatric stairlifts can lift up to 25 stone.
 This makes it easier for larger individuals to manage the stairs.